yedidyakfir/rapyer/README.md

 # RedisPydantic

 A Python package that provides Pydantic models with Redis as the backend storage, enabling automatic synchronization between your Python objects and Redis with full type validation.
+Our goal is to make redis action easy and accessible, and more importantly, to make it easy to use redis with race conditions and data consistency.

 ## Features